petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

    ![The Resources menu links to the Blog and Search pages.](./creating-navigation-menus/images/09.png)

+The SHOP menu will display links to product categories.
+Leave it blank now, as it will be created in [Commerce Architect](../../commerce-architect.md).

 Now that the menus are created, add them to the footer.

 1. Open the Clarity MP master page by opening the _Site Menu_ (![Product Menu](../../images/icon-product-menu.png)) and clicking _Design_ &rarr; _Page Templates_.